Covid 19: Support And Guidance

 One to one teaching support appointments

 For individual advice on any aspect of your teaching including digital learning, you can book a 30 minute consultation.
-These sessions are conducted online via Blackboard Collaborate.
-This page also allows you to book appointments to talk to the Digital Learning Team, or to discuss any issues regarding LTPRS.
+These sessions are conducted online via Google Meets.
+This page also allows you to book appointments to discuss any issues regarding LTPRS.

 Support for departments

 Support for departments/programme teams regarding any aspect of your programme.
 We can provide bespoke online workshops or consultations.
-Complete the request form here.
+Please email the Elevate Team to make a request for support.

 Developing Employability in Programmes